ariannasg/python3-essential-training/README.md

 #### Objectives
 - Basic string operations
-- Searching strings
+- Searching strings with str functions
-- Manipulating data
+- Manipulating data with str functions, justifications, etc
+- Sorting with key parameters, functions from the operator module, etc
-- Using efficient arrays
+- Using efficient arrays for enforcing the type rules of a given data set
 - Creating temporary files and directories
 - Reading and writing CSV and ZIP files
 - Generating unique identifiers